kristianmandrup/terminal-agent/README.md

 This Dockerfile is based on the `alpine:latest` Docker image, for a minimal linux install, where `bash` is then installed via `apk` to allow for execution of bash terminal commands.

 The Terminal dockerfile will install `bash` and `git` and configure git for the user using build variables `GIT_USER_NAME` and `GIT_USER_EMAIL`.
-It will also install and set up `zsh` as the default terminal and install and configure agnoster theme and the FiraMono powerline font so that terminal output is formatted nicely.
+It will also install and set up `zsh` as the default terminal and install and configure the [agnoster theme](https://github.com/agnoster/agnoster-zsh-theme) and the [FiraCode ligature font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) so that terminal output is formatted nicely.
 The color coded terminal output can be mapped and sent to a web client as html using the [ansi_up](https://www.npmjs.com/package/ansi_up) library

 ```bash